Chemotherapy for thyroid cancer

 Prior to receiving chemotherapy for thyroid cancer, you may receive pre-medications to help make symptoms more tolerable.

-During chemotherapy, your care team will provide supportive care services to ease side effects.
-For example, your naturopathic clinician may recommend supplements to reduce nausea.
-Also, your mind-body therapist can recommend mind-body techniques to help you relax and feel less anxious during your thyroid cancer chemotherapy treatments.
+During chemotherapy, your care team will offer supportive care services to ease side effects.
+For example, our naturopathic clinicians may suggest supplements to reduce nausea.
+Also, a mind-body therapist may recommend mind-body techniques to help you relax and feel less anxious during your thyroid cancer chemotherapy treatments.